devgeeks/ExampleHTML5AudioStreaming/README.md

 ### Notes

-Although this example project is linked against PhoneGap 1.4.1, it shouldn't matter as no PhoneGap API's are used.... just pure JavaScript.
-Feel free to relink against the PhoneGap/Cordova of your liking.
+Although this example project is linked against PhoneGap 2.1.0, it shouldn't matter as no PhoneGap API's are used.... just pure JavaScript.
+Feel free to just use the contents of the `www` folder in a new project instead.

 ## License